vanourogeros/elidek-DB/README.md

 # elidek-DB
 Project for the Databases 2022 class in NTUA ECE that simulates a Database for the Hellenic Foundation for Research and Innovation (ELIDEK).
+Received full marks (100/100).

 ## Authors
 - Ioannis Protogeros  03119008 [vanourogeros](https://github.com/vanourogeros)